Polychord

 In music and music theory, a polychord consists of two or more chords, one on top of the other.
-In shorthand they are written with the top chord above a line and the bottom chord below, for example F upon C: F/C.
+In chord notation, polychords are written with the top chord above a line and the bottom chord below, for example, F over C (shown below) is notated as F/C.

 The use of polychords may suggest bitonality or polytonality.
 Harmonic parallelism may suggest bichords.
 Examples may be found in Igor Stravinsky's Petrushka, p.
-15, and Rite of Spring, "Dance of the Adolescents" (1921) (see Petrushka chord).
+15 (for instance, the Petrushka chord) and Rite of Spring, "Dance of the Adolescents".

-Polychords: E minor, E♭ major, E♭ major, and D major over D minor.

-In the polychords in the image above, the first might suggest a thirteenth chord, the second may suggest a D minor ninth chord with upper extensions, but the octave separation of the 3rd makes the suggestion of two independent triads a minor ninth apart even more likely, and the fourth is a split-third chord.
+In the polychords below, the first might suggest a thirteenth chord, the second may suggest a D minor ninth chord with upper extensions, but the octave separation of the third makes the suggestion of two independent triads a minor ninth apart even more likely, and the fourth is a split-third chord.

-Extended chords contain more than one triad, and so can be regarded as a type of polychord:

-Separate chords within an extended chord.

-G^{7♯11♭9} vs D♭/G chord.